Elchanan Mossel: Education and career

 Mossel graduated from the Open University of Israel in 1992 with a B.Sc. in mathematics.
 In 2000, he received his Ph.D. in mathematics from the Hebrew University.
 Mossel held a postdoctoral position at Microsoft Research and was a Miller Research Fellow at UC Berkeley before becoming a Professor at UC Berkeley, the Weizmann Institute, the University of Pennsylvania and finally MIT.

-Mossel is a prolific scholar, with more than 100 coauthors and over 150 papers listed in MathSciNet as of 2022.
-He has advised 10 graduate students who have subsequently held faculty positions at UCLA, Princeton, UC Berkeley, Caltech, the University of Wisconsin, the University of Texas, the Chinese University of Hong Kong and the University of Minnesota.
+Mossel is a prolific scholar, with more than 130 coauthors and over 170 papers listed in MathSciNet as of 2025.
+He has advised more than 10 graduate students who have subsequently held faculty positions at UCLA, Princeton, UC Berkeley, Caltech, the University of Wisconsin, the University of Texas, the Chinese University of Hong Kong and the University of Minnesota.